michaelnisi/cop/README.md

-# cop - emit value for particular key
+# cop - filter stream

 [![Build Status](https://secure.travis-ci.org/michaelnisi/cop.png)](http://travis-ci.org/michaelnisi/cop)

 ## Description

-The node module cop is a Stream that emits specific properties of objects written to it.
-With filter function, it is utilizable to filter streams.
+The node module cop is a [Stream](http://nodejs.org/api/stream.html) that emits specific properties of objects written to it; with a filter function, it is utilizable to filter streams.

 ## Usage